tmtk75/tmtk75.github.io/_posts/2013-03-29-jumly_is_being_improved_for_robustness_diagram.md

 The former is 2D graph, so called.
 If someone knows good algorithms to place nodes on 2D graph and give me that, it would be very happy for me.

-Anyway, I have to improve theses.
+Anyway, I have to improve these.